Minu0803/Minu0803/README.md

 ### My Projects 🖥
 **Peojulgae**.
 You can find more details about it [here](https://receptive-muscari-3cf.notion.site/Peojugae-10a6538f55f68074993ae8c929847994?pvs=4). check the code on [GitHub](https://github.com/Minu0803/Peojulgae)

+**PerfectFit**.
+You can find more details about it [here](https://receptive-muscari-3cf.notion.site/Perfect-Fit-Project-1076538f55f680ecbfdcf5be768e0adb?pvs=4).
+Check the code on [GitHub](https://github.com/7-wonders/PerfectFit).

 **Food Sharing**.
 You can find more details about it [here](https://receptive-muscari-3cf.notion.site/TERM-10a6538f55f6800dbc6dc6bde7c2806f?pvs=4).

-**PerfectFit**.
-You can find more details about it [here](https://receptive-muscari-3cf.notion.site/Perfect-Fit-Project-1076538f55f680ecbfdcf5be768e0adb?pvs=4).

 ### My Study 📘
 Check out my AI study notes [here](https://receptive-muscari-3cf.notion.site/2d52688eb6734e948a6eaecaad88ac4b?pvs=4).